charley81/record-store/README.md

 ### Take Away:

-- Working with a node server using express, mongoose, mongoDB, and JSX for a view engine
+- Working with a node server using express, mongoose, mongoDB, and JSX for a view engine along with uploading files

 ### Challenges